If

 trailer in a Sierra Nevada foothill campground.

-But I found no work there, and Yvonnes back still locked up.
-So
+But I found no work there, and Yvonnes back still locked up, even

 We ended up living in the pop-up camper for almost six years.
 It

-sheltered us in temperatures as low as 9 above zero and as high as 118 (no a/c)!
+sheltered us in temperatures as low as 9 above zero and as high as 118 (with no a/c)!

 Moving every week wasnt easy.
 We home-schooled the kids, with

-much-appreciated help from two California public school systems (Barstow and Desert
+much-appreciated help from the public school systems in Barstow and La Quinta.
+We rented a

 We applied for welfare and food stamps, but were denied.
 We "had